YaleSTC/yalestc.github.io/setup.md

 ## Rails
 *For OS-specific information to jump right in to the setup process, please see the [GoRails Setup Guide](https://gorails.com/setup).*

+Windows users should seriously consider [setting up Ubuntu Linux in VirtualBox](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox); it will be easier that way.

 ### MySQL
 The database backend we use for Rails is called **MySQL**.
 The database stores information for web apps which can be used in the future, i.e., it is persistent storage (not a temporary cache).